Homestead and Cheesehouse

 call Helena Platts on

 All year, arrive after 2pm on day of arrival and leave by 11am on departure.

-From £15 per person.
-Sole use: Homestead £195, Cheesehouse £45.
-Minimum of 2 night booking for Homestead at weekends or phone for a quote for a single night fee.
+From £15 pp. Sole use: Homestead £195, Cheesehouse £45.
+Min 2 nights for Homestead at weekends.
+Phone for a quote for single night.